Support for Machine Learning Studio (classic) will end on 31 August 2024. We recommend you transition to Azure Machine Learning by that date.

 - Identification and removal of emails and URLs

-Add the Preprocess Text component to your pipeline in Azure Machine Learning.
-You can find this component under Text Analytics.
+Add the Preprocess Text module to your experiment in Studio (classic).
+You can find this module under Text Analytics.

 Connect a dataset that has at least one column containing text.

-Text column to clean: Select the column that you want to preprocess.
+Text column to clean: Select the column or columns that you want to preprocess.

 Lemmatization: Select this option if you want words to be represented in their canonical form.
 This option is useful for reducing the number of unique occurrences of otherwise similar text tokens.

-Detect sentences: Select this option if you want the component to insert a sentence boundary mark when performing analysis.
+Detect sentences: Select this option if you want the module to insert a sentence boundary mark when performing analysis.

-This component uses a series of three pipe characters
+This module uses a series of three pipe characters

 |||to represent the sentence terminator.

-- Custom regular expression: Define the text you're searching for.
+- Custom regular expression: Define the text you are searching for.

 - Custom replacement string: Define a single replacement value.